first95/lessons-learned/2017 for 2018/john.md

 Would it be useful for the drive team to go and watch videos of their matches after the fact?
 And ask questions like:
 - What would have scored us more points?
 - What mistakes did the other teams make?

+In aviation, pilots use a printed checklist to make sure they don't forget anything prior to flight.
+SHould we do a preflight checklist for the pit crew?

+Spencer and Nick seemed to really work well with the issues list on GitHub.
+I think having a clear list of tasks helps a lot.
+I think the more of our tasks are things that the programmers can just go off and do on their own time, the better.